freqtrade/freqtrade/docs/faq.md

 As the message says, Bittrex does not support market orders and you have one of the [order types](configuration.md/#understand-order_types) set to "market".
 Probably your strategy was written for another exchanges in mind and sets "market" orders for "stoploss" orders, which is correct and preferable for most of other exchanges.

-To fix it for Bittrex, redefine order types in the configuration file (do this for all order types that are defined as "market" in your strategy):
+To fix it for Bittrex, redefine order types in the strategy to use "limit" instead of "market":

 ```
-"order_types": {
+    order_types = {
-    "stoploss": "limit",
+        ...
+        'stoploss': 'limit',
+        ...
     }
 ```

+Same fix should be done in the configuration file, if order types are defined in your custom config rather than in the strategy.

 ### How do I search the bot logs for something?